fabianwennink/IconCaptcha-PHP/README.md

 ## Known problems
 * __Only 1 captcha per page:__ The plugin can only handle 1 captcha per page.
 Multi-captcha support will be added somewhere in the near future.
-* __Not fully responsive:__ The captcha is only partially responsive and will overflow most webdesigns on screens smaller than 350px wide.
-Better responsiveness will be added somewhere in the near future.

 ## Where is version 1?!
 Version 1 was never created with the intention of it being used on live websites.
 This caused the security to lack which left massive loopholes around the captcha.